RetroDECK/ES-DE/INSTALL-DEV.md

 ```
 --display [index 1-4]           Display/monitor to use
 --resolution [width] [height]   Application resolution
+--screenrotate [1/on or 0/off]  Rotate application screen 180 degrees
 --vsync [1/on or 0/off]         Turn VSync on or off (default is on)
 --max-vram [size]               Max VRAM to use (in mebibytes) before swapping
 --no-splash                     Don't show the splash screen during startup